Complete Sample Social Studies Issue 2 SRQ

 (P) In a market-based approach, the government allows private companies to provide healthcare services.

 (E) For example, in the United States, the US central government only provides guidelines for private healthcare companies.
 Private companies are allowed to provide healthcare based on these guidelines.
-Hence, individuals decide what level of healthcare they want to can afford to patronise.
+Hence, individuals can choose what type of healthcare they want, depending on their budget.
+They also do not believe in a government-led approach.
+Many Americans believe that using a market-based healthcare system is the most efficient as competition between providers cuts out inefficiency.

 (L) Hence, the market-based approach has certain limitations, and the government may need to intervene.